iLikeTea-junior/Potato-App/README.md

   - Vue 3

 # 🧠 What I Learned
-  - Create a SPA using components, reactivity, routing and managing application state by employing a frontend framework.
+  - Building a SPA with components, reactivity, routing, and state management.
-  - routers should only handle "views"
+  - Keeping routers focused only on "views".
-  - App vue should always be short, make the header a component (Not reusable but it is fine)
+  - Keeping App.vue short and moving the header into a component (even if not reusable).

-# 🤔💭 What could be Imporved
+# 🤔💭 What could be Improved
-  - The app is simply missing more interactivity.
+  - Add more interactivity
-  - Adding a backend later in the future would be better.
+  - Integrate a backend in the future.
-  - The login in this case is not really needed.
+  - Login isn't really necessary for this app.